Llandough, Penarth: Great House Farm

-Great House Farm previously stood alongside St Dochdwy's church, and was the site of a Celtic monastery and a missionary centre.
+Great House Farm stood alongside St Dochdwy's church, and was the site of a Celtic monastery and a missionary centre.

-The remains of a soldier and his horse were found under the floor of the dining room when work to replace the stone floor with timber was undertaken.
-It is believed that there may have been a battle on the site and the soldier was buried where he lay in his armour.
-His remains were re-buried in St Dochdwy's churchyard and his visor and lance are now in the National Museum of Wales.
-A petition for the preservation of the farm was signed by 1,700 in 1974.
+The remains of a soldier and his horse were found under the floor of the dining room when the stone floor was replaced with timber.
+It is thought that there was a battle on the site and the soldier was buried where he lay in his armour.
+His remains were re-buried in St Dochdwy's churchyard and his visor and lance are now in Amgueddfa Cymru – Museum Wales.
+A petition for the preservation of the farm was signed by 1,700 people in 1974.

-The farm was opened on occasions for locals, schoolchildren, and visitors to learn about how people lived in the past, how they made dried pork, cheese, butter, beer, and sent sheep's wool to the woollen mill on Leckwith Hill for spinning into yarn.
+The farm was opened on occasions for locals, schoolchildren, and visitors to learn about how people lived in the past.
 A cheese drying room was hollowed out of a solid wall.
-There was also a bedroom where travelling monks from earlier centuries would have taken their rest.
-Guglielmo Marconi slept here in a four poster bed whilst working on his wireless telegraphy experiments between Lavernock Point and Flat Holm.
+There was a bedroom where travelling monks would have taken their rest.
+Guglielmo Marconi slept here in 1897 while working on his wireless telegraphy experiments between Lavernock Point and Flat Holm.

-The farm was the home of Mr John Williams' family several generations.
-It was demolished on the 6th of December 1988 by British Petroleum Pension Funds following a 33-year dispute over ownership.
+The farm was demolished in 1988, following a 33-year dispute over ownership.
 The site is now mostly vacant and overgrown, awaiting housing development.
-Housing was built on what was once the fields of Great House Farm in the 1960s, as well as the current Llandough primary school, which was opened by the Rt Hon James Callaghan, MP for Cardiff, on the 16th of October 1970.
+Housing was built on what was once the fields of Great House Farm in the 1960s, as well as the current Llandough primary school, which was opened in 1970 by James Callaghan, a local MP.

-Roman Villa
+Roman villa

-The site of a Roman villa was uncovered in 1979 when the Housing Association began work for blocks of flats.
-The Glamorgan and Gwent Archaeological Trust started excavations with the help of interested individuals.
-There were indications that the villa stood on the site between the second half of the 2nd century and the middle of the 4th century.
-The buildings were built of mortar, the roofs of red pottery tiles and pennant sandstone, the walls rendered will plaster, and the floors consisted of bricked and crushed tiles.
-A well persevered sunken bath was also found in the main living quarters.
+The site of a Roman villa was uncovered in 1979 when the housing association began work for blocks of flats.
+The Glamorgan and Gwent Archaeological Trust started excavation with the help of volunteers.
+There were indications that the villa stood between the second half of the 2nd century and the middle of the 4th century.
+It was built of mortar with roofs of red pottery tiles and Pennant sandstone.
+The walls were rendered with plaster, and the floors made of bricks and crushed tiles.
+A well-preserved sunken bath was found in the main living quarters.

-A skeleton, skull, and bones were found on the site, remains of a Romano-British family, possibly farmers.
+A skeleton, skull and bones were found on the site, remains of a Romano-British family, possibly farmers.

-A last minute bid to save the villa was unsuccessful and the flats of Corinthian Close and Tuscan Close proceeded to be built.
+A last-minute bid to save the site of the villa was unsuccessful and the flats of Corinthian Close and Tuscan Close were built on it.